-- Remove the lower access panel for a single element heater or both panels for a double element heater.
+- Remove the lower access panel for a single-element heater or both panels for a double-element heater.

 - Push insulation away from the thermostat or remove it.

-- Remove the plastic cover (if there is one) and use a flat screwdriver to adjust the temperature using the thermostat screw located just above the element.
+- Remove the plastic cover (if there is one) and use a flat screwdriver to adjust the temperature using the thermostat screw just above the element.

-In both cases, after allowing the tank to heat up to your new settings, you should check the actual water temperature as it comes out of your faucets.
+After allowing the tank to heat up to your new settings, you should check the actual water temperature as it comes out of your faucets.